-If you are currently using another database, see MySQL Compatibility and related pages to review differences.
+If you are currently using another database, see MariaDB Compatibility and related pages to review differences.

 This section describes considerations when testing OLTP performance, where we are focused on finding the maximum throughput of the system while maintaining a reasonable response time (query latency).
 Given an appropriate test harness and set of queries, you can:

 Since Xpand is optimized for high concurrency OLTP workloads, a test to exhibit this capability must simulate many users accessing the database at once.
 A single-threaded test (for example feeding mysql client a list of queries) will fail to utilize the distributed resources of a Xpand cluster and obtain results no better than a single-instance database.
 A suitable performance test utilizing tens or hundreds of threads, however, will allow Xpand to leverage its distributed architecture.

 It is important to have some kind of test harness to run a distributed load against the cluster.
 A suitable test harness for high-throughput transaction testing should have the following capabilities: